rwisecar/bus_mall/user_stories.md

 * Get an alert message when I click near an image, instead of on that image, so I know whether my votes are being accurately tallied.
 * Know when the survey is complete, so I don't get stuck clicking images forever/
 * See the total test results, because I am probably curious about how my personal preferences compare to the preferences of others.

+##README

+I worked closely with Lee, Adrian, Sera, and Britt on this project, particularly on getting the display count and the vote count to start adding up.